UTSCCSCC01/projectf21-backend-boiz-club/doc/sprint0/process.md

 ## Which tools did you use, if any?
 * The primary method of contact that we have agreed upon is Discord, which supports both messaging and voice calls.
  Discord allows us to form groups and organize the group into multiple channels, such as a front-end channel for front-end related questions/answers and a back-end channel for back-end related question/answers.
-This keeps work organized and easy to find for the respective team members.
-Discord also gives us access to many helpful applications, such as discord bots.
+This keepswork organized and easy to find for the respective team members.
+* Discord also gives us access to many helpful applications, such as discord bots.
 Using the discord calendar bot "Sesh", we are able to schedule events such as meetings by voting.
 It also notifies us on the time of the scheduled event to remind everyone of the event.
 * Figma was used to design the UI/UX prototype.
 Figma gives us access to hundreads of UI templates that we are able to use to create the prototype for our project.
 * Canva was used to create personas.

 ## How did you make decisions?
-* For scheduled meetings, we had to make sure to pick a time when everyone is availabe.
+* When scheduled meetings, we had to make sure to pick a time when everyone is availabe.
 So, first we eliminated all the possibilities where someone could not make it through discussion on Discord.
 Afterwards, we held a vote on Discord to choose between the timings where everyone was available.
 * When choosing a project to work on, we first collected all the information that we can find about the project